kubedb/docs/docs/guides/druid/backup/application-level/index.md

 sample-druid-routers        ClusterIP   10.128.191.186   <none>        8888/TCP                                                2m53s
 ```

-Here, we have to use service `sample-druid-routers` and secret `sample-druid-admin-cred` to connect with the database. `KubeDB` creates an [AppBinding](/docs/guides/druid/concepts/appbinding.md) CR that holds the necessary information to connect with the database.
+Here, we have to use service `sample-druid-routers` and secret `sample-druid-auth` to connect with the database. `KubeDB` creates an [AppBinding](/docs/guides/druid/concepts/appbinding.md) CR that holds the necessary information to connect with the database.

 **Verify Internal Dependencies:**